Chapter 2-2 Family Members Medical History

 This section of my life is being given for a specific reason.
 We know that many medical conditions are hereditary.
 We also know that gene manipulation is being developed.
 The idea of making adjustments to DNA, both before and after birth is controversial.
 But medical advancement is inevitable.
 There may come a time when family medical history is crucial is making decisions to adjust DNA structures.
 If a history of heart disease or type II diabetes, we will probably be able to make genetic adjustments to eliminate these problems.
 Recent articles and studies indicate that we may someday be able to live healthy and extended life expectancies.
 Whether these adjustments are moral or not probably won’t matter.
 I know that if a genetic adjustment could prevent a child from being mentally disabled, I wouldn’t hesitate.

-In the event medical science does reach the point discussed above, I feel a list and brief discussion of medical problems in our family is warranted.
+In the event medical science does reach the point where we can adjust DNA, I feel a list and brief mention of medical problems in our family is warranted.

 My Great-Grandfather, John Price Penry developed melanoma skin cancer of the face.
 He died from it at age 84.